 - Located approximately half-way between Yellowstone and Glacier National Parks

-Each able bodied guest is encouraged to walk or bike using the personal mountain bike provided during their stay.
+Each able bodied guest is encouraged to walk or bike using the personal comfort bike provided during their stay.
 The Ranch’s system of roads, trails and pedestrian bridge across Rock Creek are provided both as a fun way to explore the landscape and as a way to keep traffic to a minimum and allow for a serene and safe environment.
 E-bikes are available to make The Ranch accessible to guests of varied ability levels.

-Mountain bikes, cruisers and children’s bikes (and training wheels) are available, and our Bike Wranglers are on hand to ensure your bike returns to your accommodation each morning.
+Comfort bikes and children’s bikes (and training wheels) are available, and our Bike Wranglers are on hand to ensure your bike returns to your accommodation each morning.
 Guests staying in Trapper Cabin are provided with a vehicle or an EZ-GO to use on property or offered a shuttle service.
 Should a guest be in need of alternate transportation, our Front Desk team is happy to coordinate a shuttle service.

 Absolutely.
 The Ranch has no age restriction and welcomes guests of all ages, including children.
 The Ranch is an exciting Western adventure for the whole family.
 Flint’s Forest Rangers Kids Club helps young explorers to learn, gain skills and try new hobbies.